 - Improving supply chain responsiveness and transparency

-- Combating the scarcity of available talent by developing your existing capabilities
+- Combating the scarcity of available talent by developing existing capabilities

-- Responding to an increasing environmentally conscious consumer combined with tightening environment and safety shifts
+- Responding to an increasingly environmentally conscious consumer, combined with tightening environmental and safety regulations

-In an industry sector where margins are tight and customer expectation is constantly rising, striving to achieve Total Value Optimization™ has never been more vital.
+In an industry sector where margins are tight and customer expectations are constantly rising, striving to achieve Total Value Optimization™ has never been more vital.

 What Maine Pointe Achieves

 The world's largest oilseed processor and seller, with 22,000 employees in more than 30 countries.

 What we did